 ACE surveys: Covid-19

-The Architects’ Council of Europe has been conducting two surveys among its Member Organisations to understand how they are dealing with the COVID-19 crisis, to try to evaluate its initial impact on the architectural profession and market, and to collect information about measures put in place to help SMEs and the self-employed to weather the crisis.
+The Architects’ Council of Europe has been conducting two surveys among its Member Organisations to understand how they are dealing with the COVID-19 crisis, evaluate its initial impact on the architectural profession and market, and collect information about measures put in place to help SMEs and the self-employed to weather the crisis.

 - First survey (March- April 2020)